We are searching for

 • Condition: The vehicle's appearance is one of the easiest ways to determine whether the car has been abandoned.
 Extensive damage to the exterior of the vehicle is usually an indicator, with dented doors, smashed windows, and busted mirrors.

-The inside of the vehicle will also show signs of decay, with piles of garbage or removed car parts piled on the seats.
+The inside of the abandoned vehicle will also show signs of decay, with piles of garbage or removed car parts piled on the seats.
 Abandoned cars are often subject to fire damage from small fires or drug use, as many are used as temporary shelters by the homeless.

-• Location: As opposed to a derelict vehicle, an abandoned vehicle will usually be left on public property or private property without the permission of the owner.
+• Location: As opposed to a derelict vehicle, an abandoned car will usually be left on public property or private property without the permission of the owner.
 This includes public roads, parking lots, outside of private businesses, or near public parks.

 If the owner of the property sees a car they believe is abandoned, they are usually required to report it.
 For public areas like streets and parks, the vehicle will usually remain until a law enforcement agent is alerted or sees the vehicle on their own.